jamiebergen/plugin-notes-plus/README.txt

     return $allowed_tags;
 }
-add_filter( 'plugin-notes-plus_allowed_html', 'change_allowed_html_tags' );`
+add_filter( 'plugin-notes-plus_allowed_html', 'pnp_change_allowed_html_tags' );`

 = Where is the data stored? =

 Plugin notes are stored in the options table.
-Each plugin with note(s) is given a separate entry that stores all of that plugin's notes and note meta.
+Each plugin with note(s) is given a separate entry that stores all of that plugin's notes and note metadata.

 = How does it work on multisite installs? =